External sources of information on climate change

 The Isle of Wight coast will change over the next 100 years due the impacts of marine erosion, ground instability and flooding by the sea.
 The Shoreline Management Plan is the means by which coastal managers determine the best way to look after the coast in a sustainable way for the next 100 years.

-An overview of rural Isle of Wight, includes a section on the impacts of climate change.
+Natural Enterprise is an economic and environmental partnership and the website is an overview of rural Isle of Wight.
+It includes sections on the impacts of climate change.

 The purpose of the CAMS report is to: inform the public on water resources and licensing practice; provide a consistent approach to local water resources management and help to balance the needs of water-users and the environment.